Loading...

 Stay Hydrated

-Drink water before and after your meal to help with digestion and maintain stable blood sugar levels.
+Drink plenty of water before and during your meal to aid digestion and control hunger.

 Physical Activity